lindafischer/GROUP09_2020/README.md

 ### 1. Download the newest version of JavaFX to your system according to this guide: https://openjfx.io/openjfx-docs/#install-java

-### 2. Make sure your environment variable is called PATH_TO_FX and set to the path of lib folder in the javafx files you downloaded in the previous step.
+### 2. Make sure your environment variable is called PATH_TO_FX and set to the path of the lib folder in the javafx files you downloaded in the previous step (See the manual linked above).

+### 3. Download this repository and unzip it

-### 3. For MacOS/Linux:
+### 4. For MacOS/Linux:

 - Open your terminal, navigate to the project's folder and type in the following commands: